 What once started as a quaint online book store has now become one of the most well-known and successful companies around the globe.
 In 2019, Amazon ranked number three in the list of best-performing companies, with a market value of $916.1 billion.
 And to make those numbers tug at your entrepreneurial heartstrings a bit more, third-party sellers account for about 53% of Amazon’s sales.

 Now is the time to become an FBA seller and enjoy a healthy share of those profits.
 Even if you don’t have an investor backing you or an innovative invention, you can still bring home plenty of bacon to your family.
-Arbitrage on Amazon in 2020 is sure to give many eager entrepreneurs the boost they need to scale a successful business.
+Amazon arbitrage in 2020 is sure to give many eager entrepreneurs the boost they need to scale a successful business.

 Retail arbitrage, referred to by the pros as RA, is the business of sourcing products for cheap and selling the items elsewhere for a profit.
 It’s the same idea as the kid in high school who bought candy from the drugstore and sold it to the student body for double the cost—well, at least until the principal caught wind and shut down his operation.

-However, unlike this example, it’s possible to make a decent income with an arbitrage side hustle.
+However, unlike this example, it’s possible to make a decent income with an Amazon arbitrage side hustle.
 While most people don’t stay in the reselling business for the long run, it’s a sound way to earn extra income, especially if you want to pay off some debt or fund another business.

 Is retail arbitrage allowed on Amazon?
 Yes, and many of the most successful resellers fatten their piggy banks using the online giant’s platform.